UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The Oncor delivery charge consists of a variable rate based on usage and a fixed monthly fee.

-To understand your bill, you need to know the current numbers.
-The Oncor delivery charge is actually made up of two distinct parts: a fixed monthly customer charge and a variable charge based on how much energy you use.
-These rates are reviewed and adjusted periodically, often around March and September in recent years, after approval by the Public Utility Commission of Texas (PUCT).
-The exact timing and size of changes depend on regulatory decisions.
+To truly understand your bill, you need to know the current numbers.
+The Oncor delivery charge is actually made up of two distinct parts: a fixed monthly customer base charge and a variable delivery charge based on how much energy you use.
+These rates are reviewed and adjusted periodically after receiving approval from the Public Utility Commission of Texas (PUCT).

-As of September 1, 2024, a typical residential Oncor TDU delivery rate structure looks like this:
+Based on the latest PUCT tariffs effective as of March 2026, a typical residential Oncor TDU delivery rate structure looks like this:

-• Fixed Monthly Charge: $4.23 per month.
-This applies regardless of how much electricity you use.
+• Fixed Monthly Base Charge: $4.23 per month.
+This applies to your account regardless of how much electricity you use.

-• Variable Rate: Approximately 5.1893 cents per kWh.
+• Variable Delivery Charge: 5.6183 cents per kWh.
 Your exact rate is set in the official tariff and appears on your plan’s Electricity Facts Label (EFL).

-These rates cover various riders and tariffs, including transmission cost recovery factors and energy efficiency cost recovery factors.
-When you look at the “Average Price per kWh” on an electricity plan advertisement, it usually includes an estimate of these Oncor charges based on 1,000 or 2,000 kWh of usage.
+These rates cover various state-approved riders and tariffs, including transmission cost recovery factors and energy efficiency program costs.
+When you look at the “Average Price per kWh” on an electricity plan advertisement, it usually includes an estimate of these current Oncor delivery charges based on 1,000 or 2,000 kWh of usage.

-The example below uses the rates effective as of September 2024 to show how the math works.
-Always check your EFL or the PUCT/Oncor sites for the exact current numbers on your bill.
+The example below uses the rates effective as of March 2026 to show how the math works.
+Always check your provider’s documentation or the PUCT site for the exact current numbers on your bill.

 • Step 1: Start with the fixed monthly fee of $4.23.

-This math highlights why your delivery charges skyrocket in the summer.
-If your usage doubles to 2,000 kWh to run the air conditioner, that variable portion doubles, significantly increasing the total fee.
+This math highlights exactly why your delivery charges skyrocket during the brutal Texas summer.
+If your usage doubles to 2,000 kWh to run the air conditioner during a heatwave, that variable portion doubles along with it, significantly driving up the final fee.

 Pro Tip: Check your Electricity Facts Label (EFL).
 Every plan has an EFL document that explicitly lists the current TDU delivery charges under the “TDU Delivery Charges” section.
-Always read this before signing up.
+Always read this closely before signing up for a new plan.

 Why Do Oncor Rates Keep Going Up?